Early setback doesn't keep Dillon from runner-up finish

 Prior to the start of Sunday night’s Cook Out Southern 500, Austin Dillon’s crew chief (Justin Alexander) notified him that the front tires had mistakenly been flipped.

-“I don’t know how it happens…it’s just a mistake,” Dillon said afterwards.
-“When they put the tires on the car, somebody just didn’t see the ‘L’ and didn’t see the ‘R.’ They’re Sharpied on there.
+“I don’t know how it happens. ...
+It’s just a mistake,” Dillon said afterward.
+“When they put the tires on the car, somebody just didn’t see the ‘L’ and didn’t see the ‘R.’ They’re Sharpied on there. ...

 The unapproved adjustment forced Dillon to give up his No. 12 spot to start the race and work his way back from the rear of the pack.
 Even so, the No. 3 RCR Chevrolet driver nearly pulled off another victory in one of NASCAR’s crown jewel races.